sliitsesc/Year4-Sem1/MADD/Model Paper Answers - 2021.md

 <img src="https://docs-assets.developer.apple.com/published/61283402a3/024b99c5-4ab6-4ee0-bb41-6e6426ec6a64.png" width="500"/>

-Every iOS application passes through the following states as it runs. ...
-Not Running: the app is considered to be in a Not Running state when it is not yet launched or terminated by the system or user.
-Inactive: the app is in an inactive state when it is in the foreground but receiving events.
+- Not Running: the app is considered to be in a Not Running state when it is terminated by the user.
+- Inactive: the app is in an inactive state when it is in the foreground but receiving events.
+- Active: it is a normal mode for the app when it is in the foreground state and receiving all the user events.
+- Background: the app transitions into the background state when the user taps on the home screen while using the application.
+- Suspended: in this state, the app remains in the background and doesn't execute the code.

 24. **Briefly explain the Auto layout, and how does it work.**